aviflombaum/notetaker/APPNOTES.md

-REQUIREMENTS:
+REQUIREMENTS - DONE:
 1) has_many, a belongs_to, and a has_many :through relationship --DONE
+2) models need validations --DONE
+3) Nested resource with appropriate urls & Form that relates to the parent resource --DONE

+REQUIREMENTS - TO DO:
-2) Join model needs an additional attribute aside from ids
+1) Join model needs an additional attribute aside from ids
-3) models need validations --DONE
-4) At least 1 class level ActiveRecord scope method - report, overdue tasks, most valued cart, etc
+2) At least 1 class level ActiveRecord scope method - report, overdue tasks, most valued cart, etc
-5) Nested form that writes to an associated model through a custom attribute writer. ---NOTEBOOK/TOPIC
+3) Nested form that writes to an associated model through a custom attribute writer. ---NOTEBOOK/TOPIC
-6) Standard User authentication - Devise & OmniAuth
+4) Standard User authentication - Devise & OmniAuth
-7) Nested resource with appropriate urls & Form that relates to the parent resource --DONE
-8) Forms correctly display validation errors - fields should be enclosed within a fields_with_errors
+5) Forms correctly display validation errors - fields should be enclosed within a fields_with_errors

 Associations: